seflless/skewed/README.md

 # Skewed

 Skewed is a Typescript package for generating SVG of 3D graphics in real-time.
-It has an opionated default look, basic directional lighting, and orthographic projection only camera support, isometric by default.
+It has basic dynamic lighting, orthographic cameras, a set of built in shapes, and supports arbitrary meshes too.

 Use it to make simple 3D infographics, 3D web-games, or generate 3D SVG files for importing into vector editors like Figma/Illustrator (Ie. make 3D icons).